knimitz/windowmanager-service/doc/ApplicationGuide.md

 ### Initialization of LibWindowmanager

-Before usage of the LibWindowmanager, the method `init()` must be called once, it will return `-errno` in case of en error and log diagnostic messages to stderr.
+Before usage of the LibWindowmanager, the method `init()` must be called once, it will return `-errno` in case of an error and log diagnostic messages to stderr.

 ### Request a surface